rgolubtsov/dotfiles/README.md

 ---

 'Cause I'm just holding on for tonight
-Oh, I'm just holding on for tonight
+<br />Oh, I'm just holding on for tonight
-On for tonight, on for tonight
+<br />On for tonight, on for tonight
-'Cause I'm just holding on for tonight
+<br />'Cause I'm just holding on for tonight
-'Cause I'm just holding on for tonight
+<br />'Cause I'm just holding on for tonight
-Oh, I'm just holding on for tonight
+<br />Oh, I'm just holding on for tonight
-On for tonight, on for tonight:
+<br />On for tonight, on for tonight:

 ```
 $ cat .vimrc